 7. Green Beans

-Pumpkin is high in fiber and does wonders for the digestive system.
+Pumpkin is high in fibre and does wonders for the digestive system.
 It’s rich in fatty acids, which are good for the skin and fur.
 Pumpkin also contains beta-carotene, antioxidants, and tons of healthy minerals.
 Be sure to serve canned pumpkin (not raw, sweetened, or spiced).
 Add a tablespoon to your dog’s usual meal.
 You can freeze excess pumpkin in ice trays, then thaw and serve as needed.

 This leafy green vegetable is loaded with nutritional benefits for humans and dogs.
-Spinach contains vitamins A, B, C, and K, as well as calcium, iron, fiber, manganese, folate, and potassium.
+Spinach contains vitamins A, B, C, and K, as well as calcium, iron, fibre, manganese, folate, and potassium.
 It boosts the immune system, heart health, energy levels, and vitality.
 Offer your dog blandly cooked spinach (no butter, onions, garlic, salt, or pepper), and be sure to chop the leaves well before sharing.
 It also helps to incorporate spinach into your dog’s usual meal (rather than serving on its own) so it’s easier to chew and swallow.